thennarasur/Web-Analytics/README.md

 **Goal**
 ---
-   To create a dashboard that shows important metrics and KPI's of an E-commerce website's customer intention using Tableau.
+   To create a dashboard that shows off important metrics and KPI's of an E-commerce website's customer intention using Tableau.

 **Data Source**
 ---